Non-aligned Scouting and Scout-like organisations: Scout-like youth organisations

-Political and military Scouting substitutes
+Political and military Scout substitutes

-Scouting has been banned in certain nations and remains banned in some of them.
-Some countries that have banned Scouting replaced it with youth organisations that are not considered part of the Scout Movement.
-The Soviet Union banned Scouting in 1922, creating a separate Young Pioneer organization of the Soviet Union, which gave birth to the Pioneer Movement.
+Scouts have been banned in certain nations and remains banned in some of them.
+Some countries that have banned Scouts replaced it with youth organisations that are not considered part of the Scout Movement.
+The Soviet Union banned Scouts in 1922, creating a separate Young Pioneer organization of the Soviet Union, which gave birth to the Pioneer Movement.
 It still exists in some fashion in the People's Republic of China, Cuba, North Korea and Vietnam and has been turned into a nationalist movement in Tajikistan-the King Somoni Inheritance.
-There are no externally recognised Scout organisations in Cuba, North Korea, Laos, and the People's Republic of China (except Hong Kong and Macau, which each have a Scouting organisation).
+There are no externally recognised Scout organisations in Cuba, North Korea, Laos, and the People's Republic of China (except Hong Kong and Macau, which each have a Scout organisation).

 In many parts of Europe the socialist Red Falcons form the International Falcon Movement - Socialist Education International (IFM-SEI).
 The Woodcraft Folk is the UK associate of IFM-SEI.
-These organisations adapt many of the methods of Scouting in a socialist orientation.
+These organisations adapt many of the methods of Scouts in a socialist orientation.
 Examples are the Children's Republic, camps run by the SJD-The Falken in Germany in the 1920s, however unlike the concurring Pioneer Movements, IFM–SEI works to further democracy.

 Other politically based youth movements still in existence include Fianna na hÉireann, an Irish republican youth movement.

-In Andorra, Scouting does not exist, though not because of any bans on such organisations.

-Prior to World War II, Germany, Italy, Japan, Hungary and Romania disbanded Scouting.
+Prior to World War II, Germany, Italy, Japan, Hungary and Romania disbanded Scout organizations.
 Germany created the Hitler-Jugend (Hitler Youth) organisation; Italy had a fascist youth organisation, the Balilla; and Romania under the Iron Guard had the Străjeria.